RSOS-ops/ravelasers-base/Documentation/CLI-Commands.md

 **Bank not loading?**
 - Use `list banks` to see saved banks
 - Make sure all behaviors in the bank exist

+**Default not persisting?**
+- Check browser local storage permissions
+- Try `default clear` and reload a behavior

+**Need to debug?**
+- Use `helpers-on` to see light positions
+- Use `factory` for advanced console commands
+- Check browser console for technical errors